Golge777/CaseStudyApp/README.md

 ![resim](https://user-images.githubusercontent.com/47951005/91015106-46735a80-e5f3-11ea-9b20-40cc9f75c3bc.png)

-Assuming that the QR code is somehow transmitted to the tank, the operator inside the tank can now pay.\
+Assuming that the QR code is somehow transmitted to the tank (i.e. method X), the operator inside the tank can now pay.\
 As soon as he clicks the pay button, the panel application shows the according amount, date & time to the operator to notify him about the sales details that are going to be processed.

 ![resim](https://user-images.githubusercontent.com/47951005/91015593-0e204c00-e5f4-11ea-860b-e15e8f91fe18.png)